Celestial Empire | National Library of Australia (NLA)

 Before and after the Qing

-Short summaries of the political systems preceding and following the Qing dynasty are included to kickstart the process.
+Summaries of the political systems preceding and following the Qing dynasty.

 The Qing dynasty replaced the Ming dynasty.
 The Ming had continued dominance through military rule, which was contrary to the Confucian tradition of civilian control.
 However, economic growth under the Ming led to increasing literacy and expanded consumption of elite culture: more people had money and time for leisure; there were fewer positions in the civil service; those failing the civil service examinations had high levels of literacy and turned to literature, medicine or teaching; and there was an increase in printed material.